EduardoZepeda/coffee-bytes-hugo/content/posts/la-notacion-big-o/index.en.md

 - algorithms

 coverImage: "images/BigO_notacion.jpg"
-description: "I explain what Big O notation is all about so you can improve the efficiency of your algorithms in your applications."
+description: "Understand the significance of Big O Notation in analyzing algorithm performance.
+Learn how Big O Notation impacts the efficiency and scalability of your code"
 keywords:
 - bigo
 - performance